RushabhNisher/RushabhNisher/README.md

 **A little something about me:**

-- 👦‍💻 I’m currently looking for full time opportunities in Business Intelligence, Data Engineering, ETL Development ,Data Analytics and Machine Learning;
+- 👦‍💻 I’m currently working full time at Boston Housing Authority and Volunteering in my free time at Greenstand;
-- 🌱 I’m currently polishing my coding skills in Python & SQL and working on making a Dynamic Tableau Dashboard for Economic Impact of COVID-19 on world;
+- 🌱 I’m currently polishing my coding skills in Python & SQL and learning basic concepts of Airflow;
 - 🤔 My interests are with Data Engineering, ETL and Business Intelligence, Data Analytics, Machine Learning, Natural Language Processing/Understanding etc.;
 - 🎓 I’m Masters in Information System from Northeastern University (GPA 3.8);
 - 🎓 I’m Bachelors in Computer Engineering from MCT's Rajiv Gandhi Institute of Technology, Mumbai University (GPA 3.4);